 Throughout the year, students showcase personal examples of learning inside and outside of the classroom to their peers, our faculty and staff, parents, the Board of Trustees and our broader Lynchburg community.

 With Shark Tank investors intently listening, three entrepreneurial student teams have pitched their product innovations and new academic building designs, hoping to win the sharks' confidence and financial backing.
 These students are members of VES’ Science and Math Advanced Consortium, a senior-level, interdisciplinary, student-driven program that teaches the fundamentals of advanced science and math, while focusing on critical thinking, design thinking for innovation, research, collaboration and presentation.
 Students live into real-world collaborative work experiences and are developing viable solutions for the marketplace.
+This year, the class will build the first-ever VES Tiny House.

 STUDENT WORLD LANGUAGE FILMS AT THE OSCARS